Difference Between Asana vs Slack

 Conclusion

 Both tools solve many complex tasks to manage communication and productivity, but there is no use in integrating the tools in Asana.
-Because Asana depends on Slack for internal communication of employee to update the work status, but when Asana is installed separately, still it can support chat communication, but it doesn’t offer advanced features like slack.
-As slack can modulate the conversation to action without the need for integration.
+This is because Asana depends on Slack for internal communication among employees to update the status of their work.

 Recommended Articles